mattmartin14/dream_machine/rust_code/r_data_gen/readme.md

 <hr>
 <h3>Overview</h3>
 The purpose of this program is to use Rust to generate fake data to several CSV's in parallel.
-I've done similar exercises in Python and Go, but wanted to give Rust a try for reasons of improving my Rust programming skills as well to see if it's any faster than the other languages.
+I've done similar exercises in Python and Go, but I wanted to give Rust a try for reasons of improving my Rust programming skills as well to see if it's any faster than the other languages.

 <hr>
 <h3>Overall Architecture</h3>